- The Cards

 - Teaching and promoting Skat in Northeastern Ohio, USA.

-- Spiele Okular
+- Spiele Okular (archive copy)

 - From this site you can download Jürgen Weißauer's eBook in which he proposes MoSkat, a Skat variation with revised scoring and some extra contracts including both Tournee and "Revers", which is a Grand in which the ranking order of both trumps and plain suits are reversed.